-Dower definition is that it is inherent in the concept of Muslim marriages and it is an integral part of it also.
+Dower is inherent in the concept of Muslim marriages and it is an integral part of it as well.

 Objects of Dower:

-The payment of dower(mehr) is enjoined by the law merely as a token of respect for its object (woman).
+The payment of dower(Mahr) is enjoined by the law merely as a token of respect for its object (woman).
 As a fundamental feature of Muslim marriage, it is so important that it is not mentioned at the time of marriage, the law will presume it.
-The objects of mehr are many such as: –
+The objects of Mahr are many such as: –

 - To improve an obligation upon a husband